rdebath/mcchost/Readme.md

 To run on Windows, install [Microsoft WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) and choose a Debian or Ubuntu distribution.

-Alternatively, the `Dockerfile` can be used to create an image of the repository on either Linux or Windows hosts.
+Alternatively, the `Dockerfile` can be used to create an image from the repository on either Linux or Windows hosts.

 Other Unix derived OS's should be possible if the dependancies (ZLib, LMDB) are available.
-Note if `pthread_mutex.c` fails to compile or gives the error `Lockfile "system/system.lock" failed with EINVAL`, add the option `PTHREAD=` or delete `pthread_mutex.c`, recompiled and try again.
+Note if `pthread_mutex.c` fails to compile or gives the error `Lockfile "system/system.lock" failed with EINVAL`, add the option `USE_PTHREAD=` or delete `pthread_mutex.c`, recompiled and try again.
 (For example FreeBSD's pthread locking does not work)

-If LMDB is not available (and disabled with `make DEFS='-DDISABLE_LMDB' LIBLMDB=`) certain commands will fail to work correctly.
+If LMDB is not available (or disabled with `make USE_LMDB=`) certain commands will fail to work correctly.

 By default the server supports 10bit block numbers; to reduce the uncompressed map size, and client memory allocation, this can be limited to 8 bits by the define `EIGHTBITMAP` add this in the `DEFS` variable in the form `make DEFS='-DEIGHTBITMAP'`.